 - 3. The installation script now configures the server.
 Wait for the operation to complete. - 4.
 The installation script produces a file with DNS resource records: the /tmp/ipa.system.records.UFRPto.db file in the example output below.
 Add these records to the existing external DNS servers.
 The process of updating the DNS records varies depending on the particular DNS solution.

-Restarting the KDC Please add records in this file to your DNS system: /tmp/ipa.system.records.UFRBto.db Restarting the web server
+Please add records in this file to your DNS system: /tmp/ipa.system.records.UFRBto.db

 The server installation is not complete until you add the DNS records to the existing DNS servers.